nogibjj/KatherineT.DE.Individual-Project-4/README.md

 # Individual Project 4
 This project builds a publicly accessible auto-scaling container using Azure App Services and Flask.
-I designed a web app that returns welcoming messages and the current UTC time as a world clock converter.
-DockerHub is used to build a container.
-This app runs at the public URL provided by Azure.
+I designed a Flask app that returns welcoming messages and the current UTC time as a world clock converter.
+I hosted my functioning container on DockerHub and successfully deployed my container via Azure Web App to a public endpoint.

+## Public URL
+utcwebapp.azurewebsites.net

 ## Demo Video